 If you haven't already connected your Twitter account to Microsoft Flow, select Sign in to Twitter, and then provide your credentials.

-Under the event that you created in the previous procedure, select New step, and then select Add an action.
+Select New step, and then select Add an action.

 If prompted, select the sign-in button, and then provide your credentials.